karanpratapsingh/fullstack-starterkit/README.md

 - **Includes CI**
   CI is integral part of any project.
 This starterkit includes `Github Actions` by default.
 PR's for integration with any other providers are welcome 🙌

+- **Docker Support**
+  You can also use docker to develop and run your applications

 - **Testing Focused**
   This project uses [Jest](https://jestjs.io/) for testing framework and comes with sample tests which are easy to extend